SEO negative attack? 12-step guide to help you reverse the damage.

 google analytics

-Audience overview in Google Analytics showing SPAM increase
+Audience overview in Google Analytics showing SPAM increase.

 3. Check security issues